 Everyone tries to keep their home as clean as possible, but when you have a busy, busy life (as most of us do) it’s not always easy.
 And maybe a dusty shelf or two isn’t such a big deal for a few days, so maybe it can wait until the weekend.
 Unless, that is, you are selling your Waterloo Region home.
 Then it really does need to be ready to show at any time (within reason) and part of that is that it looks clean and tidy.

 Here’s something to ponder.
 How is it that your Grandmother had more chores to do than you did and had fewer fancy gadgets and miracle cleaners available to help her and yet as far as you remember her house was always clean in spotless in a way that you only wish you knew how to implement in your own?

 The fact is that it is highly unlikely that your Gran was a secret superhero (although, you never know), she simply did things a little differently.
-What some might call the old fashioned way.
-But even in the era of Jetson like levels of home automation and gadgetry some of the things that Granny did to keep that immaculately clean house still make a lot of sense today:
+What some might call the old-fashioned way.
+But even in the era of Jetson like levels of home automation and gadgetry, some things that Granny did to keep that immaculately clean house still make a lot of sense today:

 1. Don’t Catch Up, Keep Up

 Granny had a daily routine she no doubt followed every day; do the dishes right after meals, make the beds, sweep the floors, vacuum the carpets and clean all the work surfaces.
 That meant when her ‘big cleaning’ day came later there wasn’t a lot left to do.